kyren/piccolo/README.md

 * A basic Lua bytecode compiler
 * Lua source code is compiled to a VM bytecode similar to PUC-Rio Lua's, and there are a complete set of VM instructions implemented
 * Almost all of the core Lua language (minus metatables) works.
-Some tricky Lua features that are included in this:
+Some tricky Lua features that currently actually work:
   * Real closures with proper upvalue handling
   * Tail calls
   * Variable arguments and returns
   * Coroutines, including yielding through Rust callbacks (like through `pcall`)
-  * gotos with label handling that matches Lua 5.3
+  * Gotos with label handling that matches Lua 5.3
-  * proper _ENV handling
+  * Proper _ENV handling
 * A few bits of the stdlib (`print`, `error`, `pcall`, `math`, and the hard bits from `coroutine`)
 * Basic support for Rust callbacks
+* Garbage collected "userdata" with safe downcasting.
-* A simple REPL (try it with `cargo run luster`!)
+* A simple REPL (try it with `cargo run luster`)

 ## What currently doesn't work ##

-* Most of the stdlib is not implemented (`debug` (which may never be completely implemented), `io`, `os`, `package`, `string`, `table`, `utf8`, most top-level functions are unimplemented.
+* Most of the stdlib is not implemented (`debug` which will probably never be implemented), `io`, `os`, `package`, `string`, `table`, `utf8`, most top-level functions are unimplemented.
 * Metatables and metamethods.
-Most of this should not be terribly hard to implement *except* `__gc`, which will require implementing finalizers in `gc-arena`.
+Most of this should not be terribly hard to implement, and this is the highest priority on the TODO list (*not including* `__gc`, that will be separate and is extremely low priority).
 * Garbage collector finalization.
-An algorithm and basic API for finalization is not difficult, but I am not quite sure yet how to design an API around finalizers with *failure*, which is required to implement Lua `__gc` metamethods.
-* Lua userdata.
-Basic support for a `Box<Any>` userdata type is not difficult, but letting userdata safely participate in garbage collection and having easy, performant APIs for userdata methods are much harder.
+Being compatible with PUC-Rio Lua would require object finalization *with failure*, and even having finalization let alone finalization with some kind of failure story is extremely low priority.
+  Userdata types can currently implement `Drop` (just like any other rust type) to get something equivalent to finaliazation for userdata.
-* Tables with weak keys / values, "ephemeron" tables.
+* Other magic garbage collector stuff that PUC-Rio Lua has, like tables with weak keys / values, "ephemeron" tables, finalization with object resurrection, etc...
 * The compiled VM code is in a couple of ways worse than what PUC-Rio Lua will generate.
 Notably, there is a JMP chaining optimization that is not yet implemented that makes most loops much slower than in PUC-Rio Lua.
 * Error messages that don't make you want to cry
 * Stack traces
 * Debugger
 * Actual optimization and real effort towards matching PUC-Rio Lua's performance
-* Probably much more that I haven't listed
+* Probably much more I've forgotten about

 ## What may never be implemented ##

-This is not an exhaustive list, but these are some things which I currently consider non-goals.
-This list is also preliminary, everything here is up for
+This is not an exhaustive list, but these are some things which I currently consider *almost definite* non-goals.
-discussion:

 * An API compatible with the PUC-Rio Lua C API.
 It would be amazingly difficult to implement and would be very slow, and some of it would be basically impossible (longjmp error handling and adjacent behavior).
 * Perfect compatibility with certain classes of behavior in PUC-Rio Lua: